clusterBMA: Bayesian model averaging for clustering: Methods

 \subsection{\textit{clusterBMA} overview}

 The method implemented in \textit{clusterBMA} consists of the following steps: \begin{enumerate} \item Calculate results from multiple clustering algorithms on the same dataset.
-These clustering solutions can be produced by any `hard' (binary allocation, e.g. \textit{k}-means or hierarchical clustering) or `soft' (probabilistic allocation, e.g. Gaussian mixture model) clustering algorithm,\citep{RN224} and can each contain a varying number of clusters.
-Results from each model should be in the form of a $N \times K_m$ allocation matrix $A^m$, where $N$ is the number of data points, $k = 1,...,K$ indexes the clusters in the model, and $m = 1,...,M$ indexes the input models. \item Represent the clustering solution $A^m$ as a $N \times N$ pairwise similarity matrix $S^m$. \item Compute an approximate posterior model probability $\hat{\mathcal{W}}_m$ to weight each input solution, using a novel expression based on the Calinski-Harabasz and Xie-Beni clustering internal validation indices.\citep{RN257,RN256} \item Calculate the consensus matrix $C$ as an element-wise weighted average across the similarity matrices $S^m, m = 1,...,M$ from (2), weighted by the approximation for posterior model probability from (3). \item Generate a final set of averaged probabilistic cluster allocations using symmetric simplex matrix factorisation of the consensus matrix in (4), a method proposed in an approximate Bayesian clustering context.\citep{duan2020latent} \end{enumerate}
+These clustering solutions can be produced by any `hard' (binary allocation, e.g. \textit{k}-means or hierarchical clustering) or `soft' (probabilistic allocation, e.g. Gaussian mixture model) clustering algorithm \citep{RN224}, and can each contain a varying number of clusters.
+Results from each model should be in the form of a $N \times K_m$ allocation matrix $A^m$, where $N$ is the number of data points, $k = 1,...,K$ indexes the clusters in the model, and $m = 1,...,M$ indexes the input models. \item Represent the clustering solution $A^m$ as a $N \times N$ pairwise similarity matrix $S^m$. \item Compute an approximate posterior model probability $\hat{\mathcal{W}}_m$ to weight each input solution, calculated as a normalised weight based on a CIVI such as the CH or S\_Dbw indices \citep{RN257,halkidi2001clustering}. \item Calculate the consensus matrix $C$ as an element-wise weighted average across the similarity matrices $S^m, m = 1,...,M$ from (2), weighted by the approximation for posterior model probability from (3). \item Generate a final set of averaged probabilistic cluster allocations using symmetric simplex matrix factorisation of the consensus matrix in (4), a method proposed in an approximate Bayesian clustering context \citep{duan2020latent}. \end{enumerate}

-To enable enable improved statistical practices and inference for a variety of practitioners, an R package \textit{clusterBMA} implementing this method has been developed and made available on Github.\citep{clusterBMA_pkg} The background and motivation for the steps above are described in the following sections.
+An R package \textit{clusterBMA} implementing this method has been developed and made available on Github \citep{clusterBMA_pkg}.